Castro-Media/CastroMedia.org/program/round-tables/index.md

 ---
 layout: default
-title: "Current Events 📰"
+title: "Round Tables 📰"
 status: "🚧 Under Construction 🚧"
 blurb: "One of the core aspects of Castro Media is regular coverage of current events by a team of contributors.
 Our social media presence is largely intended to provide a platform for contributors to share their insights and analyses on current events, fostering a community of informed individuals who can engage in meaningful discussions about current events from the perspective of people who are actually in our community."
 order: 5
 ---

-## Current Events 📰
+## Round Tables 📰

 One of the core aspects of Castro Media is regular coverage of current events by a team of contributors.
 Our social media presence is largely intended to provide a platform for contributors to share their insights and analyses on current events, fostering a community of informed individuals who can engage in meaningful discussions about current events from the perspective of people who are actually in our community.

-## 🛠️ Project Progress: Current Events
+## 🛠️ Project Progress: Round Tables

 - ✅ Discussions and consensus-building are complete.
 - ⌛ 🚧 Program is under Construction 🚧